ShyftXero/qrgb/README.md

 # 🌈 QRGB - Multicolor QR Codes

+## VIBECODE OPSEC NOTICE
+This code was largely produced by AI (Claude mainly) under my supervision.
+I work in infosec (pentesting and application security) and have reviewed it for glaring holes, but it's always possible to miss something.
+To my knowledge it's safe enough for general usage.
+Consider your own threat model and the sensitivity of your information when storing anything in any system.

+---

 A Python library and CLI tool for creating and decoding multi-color QR codes that can store 3x more data than traditional QR codes by using RGB color channels.
 Features